It's Not Sustainable: When Men Hit Their Breaking Point

 Relational stresses

-To meet the approval and expectations of others, to “keep everyone happy” they put themselves last - putting others needs before their own and ignoring their internal world.
-This sets up a cycle of subconscious “self-sabotaging” “undermining” or “self-defeating” behaviours and “limiting ways of thinking.”
-Men describe “feeling responsible for others” “keeping the peace” “I try to avoid conflict” “I have difficulty saying no.” They feel guilt or shame if they don’t meet the needs of others.
+To meet the approval and expectations of others, to “keep everyone happy” they put themselves last—putting others needs before their own.
+This sets up a cycle of subconscious “self-sabotaging” “undermining” or “self-defeating” behaviours.
+Men may describe, “feeling responsible for others” “keeping the peace” “I try to avoid conflict” “I have difficulty saying no.”

 In their marriage or relationship, there may be a trade-off.
 They may be unhappy, but will “stay together” putting on an idyllic relationship facade for the kids, for their parents, for social status or fear from the disapproval of others that it didn’t work out.